A05annex/SwervePathPlanning/README.md

   * **version 0.9.6** - added <b>2024 Crescendo</b> field description, and 2024 robot descriptions;
   * **version 2024.0.1** - revised version numbering to be consistent with FRC versioning that uses the year as the base.
 Added documentation for ring shape (for the 2024 *note* game piece).
+  * **version 2024.0.2** - revised operation of 'clear path' so there is now a confirmation dialogue.
+The context menu was reorganized to be more consistent with the main menu 'edit' item.
 </details>
 <details>
   <summary>version 0.9.0 to 0.9.5 (for <b>2023 Charged Up</b>):</summary>